Why are customer experience challenges in insurance unique?

 Has the age of the printed annual report or in person review meeting to update client information long gone?
 Not entirely.

-All of those challenges are hard to address if you have to work through or around a decades old set of insurance policy admin systems.
+All of those challenges are hard to address if you have to work through or around a decades old set of life insurance policy admin systems.

 Customer experience challenges in insurance can be hard to solve because most insurance carriers have a multitude of back office systems.
 For many, they are a mix of legacy policy administration platforms, some of which are older than the millennials they are attempting to attract.